a-hariti/rgbaster.js/README.md

 ```
 npm install --save rgbaster
 ```
+Or download the `umd` build from the [unpkg]('https://unpkg.com/rgbaster@2.1.0/dist/rgbaster.umd.js') CDN (recommended)

+You can also include it directly in a `script` tag, but you would need to load images from a server with a proper [cors]('https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image') settings.

 ## Usage

-This library exports a default function which returns a promise resolving to a sorted array with the most dominant color at index 0, secondary at index 1, so on and so forth.
+This library exports a default function, or defines the global `rgbaster` function in the `umd` build, which returns a promise resolving to a sorted array with the most dominant color at index 0, secondary at index 1, so on and so forth.

 ```js